 - Curious about using air fresheners?
 Not always a good idea.
 Read our article on Scents That Sell.

 - Tip: Textiles can hold smells.
 If you have lingering odors, try laundering, cleaning, or removing possible culprits (carpets, rugs, curtains, pillows, pet beds).

 - Uncomfortable temperature.
 Take the outside weather into account, and make sure the temperature inside your house is comfortable for buyers — around 72 degrees F. If you typically keep your home warmer or cooler than most people find comfortable — either for cost savings or your own personal comfort — be sure to adjust the temperature prior to any showings.
 Buyers will walk out of a home that’s stiflingly warm or freezing cold, sight unseen.

 - Unruly pets.
 A “for sale” home should convey an atmosphere of relaxation from the moment a potential buyer steps in the door.
-Barking dogs, overly friendly cats, or squawking parrots do not promote relaxation.
+Barking dogs, overly friendly cats, or squawking parrots do not promote relaxation and can be major buyer turn-offs.
 Nervous animals create nervous buyers.
 Whenever possible, completely remove animals from the home during showings.
 If it’s not possible, be sure animals are safely secured in an area that will be minimally distracting to potential buyers.
 While you’re at it, hide or eliminate as much evidence of pets as possible (e.g, litter boxes, food dishes, pet beds, cages) prior to showings.

 It’s nearly impossible to be objective about smells, temperature, or your fur babies.
 Ask a professional home stager, your Realtor, or a friend you trust to be brutally honest with you, LISTEN to what they have to say, and make adjustments.
 Don’t risk losing a sale because of something that’s simple to correct!